springfox/springfox/README.md

 }

 compile "com.mangofactory:swagger-springmvc:0.9.4-SNAPSHOT"
-compile "org.scala-lang:scala-library:2.10.4"
 ```

+### Notable Dependencies
+- As of v0.9.4 all dependencies on __scala__ have been removed.
+- Spring 3.2.x or above
+- jackson 2.4.4
+- guava 15.0

 ### Usage (Quick guide)
 This quick guide outlines how to get swagger-springmvc up and running with a default configuration.
 The recommended way to integrate swagger-springmvc with your application is to use the `SwaggerSpringMvcPlugin` as explained below.

 #### Spring Java Configuration